actoron/jadex/docs/android/05 PlatformApp - ClientApp Separation.md

 Installation of the Platform App
 ---------------------------------------------

-1. Download the Jadex platformApp from [nightly builds](http://www.activecomponents.org/download) .
+1. Download the Jadex platformApp from [nightly builds](http://www.activecomponents.org/download).
 2. Install it on your phone or emulator.
-For emulator, use *adb install jadex-android-platformapp-2.4-SNAPSHOT.apk*.
+For emulator, use `adb install jadex-android-platformapp-2.4-SNAPSHOT.apk`.
     For installation on your phone, enable the *unknown sources* setting, located in * settings &gt; security *, download the APK to your phone and execute it.

 The Platform App will create a Startup icon just like any other Android app.